Arktisch-Alpiner-Garten der Walter-Meusel-Stiftung

 How long should I spend visiting?

-You should plan to spend about 1-2 hours exploring the garden.
-This allows ample time to appreciate the diverse plant collections and the tranquil environment.
+You should plan to spend about two to three hours exploring the garden to fully appreciate its offerings.

 Can I buy tickets online?